 Can I Recover Damages If I’m Being Blamed for a Lyft Accident in Florida?

 Accident claims are rarely simple.
 It’s always possible that the injured party can share some blame for the accident.
-Under Florida’s pure comparative fault laws, liability is divided between all parties who share blame for an accident.
+Under Florida’s modified comparative fault laws, liability is divided between all parties who share blame for an accident.
+There is also a 51% bar to recovery.

-While you won’t lose your right to compensation entirely if you’re partly responsible, your settlement or verdict will be reduced in proportion to your percentage of fault.
+While you won’t lose your right to compensation entirely unless you’re mostly responsible, your settlement or verdict will be reduced in proportion to your percentage of fault.
 So, if the insurance company can prove you were 40% responsible, you’re only entitled to 60% of your compensation.

 We’ll Fight to Recover Compensation For All of Your Lyft Accident Injuries